-Janet Mason teaches Policy Implementation at SPPG.
-She came to the School after a long career as an executive in the Ontario Public working in a diverse range of policy fields.
+Janet Mason teaches at the Munk School of Global Affairs and Public Policy.
+She came to the school after a long career as an executive in the Ontario Public working in a diverse range of policy fields.
 Some highlights of her career include leading the policy development and implementation of a new Municipal Act for Ontario, the major expansion of graduate education in the province and devolution of social housing to the Municipal level.
 Since leaving government she has remained active in policy reform, participating as a member of Mayor John Tory’s Task Force on Toronto Community Housing from January 2016 to January 2016.

 Andrew Coyne is a Columnist with the National Post.
 Andrew Coyne’s journalism career has also included positions with Maclean’s, the Globe and Mail and the Southam newspaper chain.
 In addition, he has contributed to a wide range of other publications including The New York Times, The Wall Street Journal, National Review, Time and Saturday Night.
 Coyne is also a long-time member of the CBC’s popular At Issue panel on The National.

 Alastair Cheng is an editor and (recovering) publisher, who does content strategy for business and nonprofit clients.
 He worked for a long time at the Literary Review of Canada—which covers culture and public affairs, mainly through essays and nonfiction book reviews—starting as an editorial assistant and finishing as co-publisher.
 Alastair has also worked as a political staffer on Parliament Hill, and studied philosophy and history at the University of Toronto.